rebelot/heirline.nvim/cookbook.md

   delimiters supplied by the `delimiters` table.
 This action will override the `bg` field of the component `hl`.
   - `delimiters`: table of the form `{left_delimiter, right_delimiter}`.
-    Because these are actually just providers, delimiters could also be functions!
+    Because they are actually just providers, delimiters could also be functions!
   - `color`: `nil` or `string` of color hex code or builtin color name.
 This color will be the foreground color of the delimiters and the background